Common Neck Injuries From a Car Accident

 Surgical treatment options

-For severe neck injuries, surgical treatment may be necessary.
-There are many types of treatment options that may be in or outpatient procedures.
-Your doctor will review your options with you to determine the best way to restore mobility and get you back to regular activities.
+For severe neck injuries, surgical medical treatment may be necessary.
+Many types of treatment options may be inpatient or outpatient procedures.
+Your doctor will review your options to determine the best way to restore mobility and get you back to regular activities.
 Some surgical treatment options include:

 - Kyphoplasty: An outpatient procedure for fractured spine vertebrae